Didisimmons/Flybody-gym/TEST.md

     1. Go to the Join us  page on a desktop and scroll to the footer .

-    2. Repeat the verification procedures (1-6) from the homepage's footer.
+    2. Repeat the verification procedures ( i - vi ) from the homepage's footer.
 When these steps are followed, the same results as on the home page are obtained.

 #### Thank you page